Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 • Feedback.
 If people respect your work they are likely to want to help you out as an author.
 If you make them feel like their feedback is valued, you are more likely to get a review.

 • Helping other readers.
 Another angle to take is appealing to a sense of community among readers.
-Rather than making your request for reviews about yourself, make it about informing fellow readers about a book that might benefit or entertain them.
+Rather than making your request for Amazon book reviews about yourself, make it about informing fellow readers about a book that might benefit or entertain them.

 • A promotional price point.
 It’s human nature to love a good deal.
 By emphasizing your book being offered at a low price point for a limited time, you tap into the psychological appeal of both value and scarcity, making it more likely that people will see it as worthwhile to review your book.